 1. Save and create Material from the shader

-Step 2: Apply to Progress Bar
+Step 2: Connect the Material to the Progress Bar

 csharp